MWatty/the-office-memory-game-pet-edition/README.md

 go directly to the game and play in a couple of clicks.

 * The website is interactive and provides lots of feedback to the user.
-This is evident in the use of the buttons on the landing page and of course in the game itself with fetures including flip count, timer, sounds and scores.
+This is evident in the use of the buttons on the landing page and of course, in the game itself with features including flip count, timer, sounds and scores.

 * The architecture of this website has been carefully considered with the user in mind and allows for ease of movement through the content.

-* Information on this section has been inspired by the informaiton on [Code Institute](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopment)
+* Information on this section has been inspired by the information on [Code Institute](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopment)

 ### Skeleton

 All wireframes were created using [Balsamiq](http://balsamiq.com)

-Please find full PDF versions of wireframes and sketches below :
+Please find full PDF versions of wireframes and sketches below:

 * [Mobile Wireframe](https://github.com/MWatty/the-office-memory-game-pet-edition/blob/master/assets/wireframes/Wireframe%20-%20Mobile.pdf)
 * [Tablet Wireframe](https://github.com/MWatty/the-office-memory-game-pet-edition/blob/master/assets/wireframes/Wireframe%20-%20Tablet.pdf)